lucaschirruINAF/SRT-Documentation/antenna.rst

 However, the use of a Gregorian cover to limit RFI in L/P band observations does not currently allow a quick receiver change between L/P bands and other bands (C or K).
 Receiver changes between C and K-bands are not affected.
 An automatic system for the installation and removal of the Gregorian cover is currently under development and will permit smooth and efficient frequency changes.

 *Special considerations about the L/P dual-band receiver*: the RFI levels need to be minimized.
 A Gregorian cover limits RFI at L and P bands; if desired, it needs to be requested in the observation proposal.
-However the availability of the Gregorian cover for this purpose is not a priori guaranteed.
+However the availability of the Gregorian cover is not a priori guaranteed.

 *Special considerations about the multi-beam K-band receiver*: we have measured the sensibility of each channel.
 Here are the details below:

 =========== ========= ==================
 Feed,Pol    RMS(mJy)  Ratio w/feed2,pol1
 =========== ========= ==================
 Feed0,Pol0     19          1.00
 Feed0,Pol1     27          1.42
 Feed1,Pol0     18          0.95
 Feed1,Pol1     23          1.21